MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-handling-reordering-policies.md

 ### <a name="order"></a>Order
 In a make-to-order environment, an item is purchased or produced to exclusively cover a specific demand.
 Typically it relates to A-items, and the motivation for choosing the order reordering policy can be that the demand is infrequent, the lead-time is insignificant, or the required attributes vary.

-The program creates an order-to-order link, which acts as a preliminary connection between the supply, a supply order or inventory, and the demand that it is going to fulfill.
+The application creates an order-to-order link, which acts as a preliminary connection between the supply, a supply order or inventory, and the demand that it is going to fulfil.

 Apart from using the Order policy, the order-to-order link can be applied during planning in the following ways: